Facilitate futures

-I design and facilitate futures processes to strengthen people and organizations in dealing with an uncertain future and to improve their Futures Literacy.
+I design and facilitate futures processes to strengthen people and organizations in dealing with uncertain futures and to improve their Futures Literacy.

 My most important method in recent years has been Futures Literacy Laboratories.
 They are highly flexible and can be adapted to different goals, participants, and available time.
 Sometimes the focus is on community in desirable futures, sometimes on creativity in alternative futures, and sometimes on developing concrete, actionable ideas.
 Here are a few examples: